jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**
-- Glow-in-the-dark stars are simple decorative stars that transform a dark room into a small, glowing night sky.
-They are typically placed on ceilings or walls, especially in children's bedrooms.
-During the day, the stars absorb light from the sun or room lights.
-When the lights are turned off, they begin to glow, making the stars suddenly visible in the darkness.
-Their glow gradually fades over time.
+- Glow-in-the-dark stars transform a familiar bedroom into a small glowing night sky.
+During the day, they absorb ambient light.
+When the room becomes dark, the stored energy is released as a soft glow, which gradually fades over time.
-- The core interaction is the transition from light to darkness to glow.
-A user does not need to press a button or actively control the stars.
-Instead, turning off the lights reveals an unexpected glowing night sky that was almost invisible before.
-For a child at bedtime, this can turn an ordinary dark bedroom into a comforting and imaginative space, creating the feeling of falling asleep under a starry sky.
-Therefore, the interaction someone should immediately recognize is: the room becomes dark, the stars emerge and glow, and their light gradually fades as the child watches them.
+- The core interaction is therefore *light → darkness → glow → gradual fading*.
+The user does not directly command the stars.
+Instead, an ordinary environmental change causes the stars to become visible.
+This passive interaction is what makes the stars feel magical: something that appeared ordinary during the day suddenly becomes visible and meaningful at bedtime.

 ## Part A. Plan

-For your masterwork, reconstruct the interaction as a scene: For our recreation, we will stage a bedtime scene in which a parent helps a child transition from a normal, illuminated bedroom into a dark room filled with glowing stars.
+For your masterwork, reconstruct the interaction as a scene: For our recreation, we started from the original bedtime experience of glow-in-the-dark stars and reinterpreted the way the stars become "charged".

 - **Setting:** Where and when does this interaction happen?
-   - A child's bedroom at bedtime, at night when the child is getting ready to sleep.
-The room is initially illuminated by a regular bedroom light.
-After the bedtime routine, the light is turned off, revealing the glow-in-the-dark stars on the ceiling.
+   - A child's bedroom at bedtime.
+The room is initially illuminated by a normal bedroom light.
+As the child prepares to sleep, the room becomes darker and the glow-in-the-dark stars on the wall or ceiling become the focus of attention.
 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.
-   - The primary user is the child, who is getting ready to sleep and experiences the stars as they begin to glow.
+   - Child: The primary user.
+The child notices the stars, speaks to them, and makes a wish.
-   - A parent or caregiver is also present at the beginning of the scene.
-The parent helps the child get ready for bed, turns off the light, briefly shares the experience of watching the stars, and then leaves the room.
+   - Parent/caregiver: A supporting character who helps establish the bedtime context and may introduce the idea of wishing to the stars.
-   - The glow-in-the-dark stars are the central interactive element.
-They respond to the transition from light to darkness by becoming visible and glowing.
+   - Stars: The interactive element.
+They respond to the child's wish through changes in brightness and color.
 - **Activity:** What is happening between the players and the light?
-   - Child make wishes to the stars to charge them.
+   - Instead of being charged passively by everyday exposure to light, the stars in our recreation are "charged" by a child's wishes.
+   - The child notices that the stars have become dim and asks why they are no longer glowing.
+The child is encouraged to make a wish by saying "I wish..." toward the stars.
+A speech-recognition mechanism detects the phrase and triggers the stars to respond.
+The stars first become bright green to indicate that they have heard the child's wish, and then transition into a warm, bright yellow glow to represent the wish charging the stars.
+When no new wish is detected, the stars gradually become dimmer over time.
+   - In this way, we reinterpret the original charging mechanism as an intentional interaction between the child and the stars.
 - **Goals:** What is each player trying to do?
-   - Visualize children's wishes
-   - Encourage engagement
-   - Joy
-   -
+   - Visualize children's wishes.
+Turn an abstract and invisible wish into a visible response from the stars.
+   - Encourage engagement.
+Transform a passive bedtime object into something children can actively interact with.
+   - Create joy and imagination.
+Make bedtime feel playful, magical, and emotionally meaningful.
+   - Create a sense of companionship: Make the stars feel as if they are listening and responding to the child.

 **Describe your setting, players, activity, and goals here.**